jwulf/zeebe-pr-workflow/README.md

 Our scenario is based on Hacktoberfest.
 We have a number of open source repos, and we're going to be encouraging external contributors to submit pull requests.

-We want people to have a great contributor experience, so we are going to shepherd their PRs through.
+We want people to have an extraordinary contributor experience, so we are going to shepherd their PRs through to victory.

 So, we're going to start a workflow when an external contributor opens a pull request.
 That workflow will enable someone to act as a "concierge" - to keep an eye on it, ensuring that it is getting attention from the project maintainer, and that it moves through the process.